-Further, Section 87A provides a rebate of 100 percent of income-tax or an amount of Rs 5,000 whichever is less to a resident individual whose total income does not exceed Rs 500,000 tax at source in accordance with the provisions of Section 197A(1C) of the I.T.
+Further, Section 87A provides a rebate of 100 percent of income-tax or an amount of Rs 2,500 whichever is less to a resident individual whose total income does not exceed Rs 350,000 ii.
+Senior citizens, who are 60 or more years of age at any time during the financial year, enjoy the special privilege to submit a self-declaration in the prescribed Form 15H for non deduction of tax at source in accordance with the provisions of Section 197A(1C) of the I.T.
 Act even if the aggregate income credited or paid or likely to be credited or paid exceeds the maximum amount not chargeable to tax, provided that the tax due on total income of the person is NIL.